schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Grinding Saucer

-A promising multimedia artist rubs a stoppage at a heart doorway.
+A promising multimedian artist rubs a stoppage at a heart doorway.

 ## Deviant Hostility